 A veteran world languages teacher shares her go-to icebreaker activities.

-I’ve always loved icebreaker games as a great back-to-school activity.
-There are a lot of great ways to use icebreakers as a teaching tool and keep everyone in the target language, even from day one.
+I’ve always loved icebreaker games as a back-to-school activity.
+There are a lot of great ways to use icebreakers as a teaching tool and keep everyone speaking the target language, even from day one.

-Here are some of my favorites examples to give you a jump start.
-I hope it sparks some ideas on how to use these at different levels!
+Here are some of my favorite examples to give you a jump start.
+I hope they spark some ideas!

 This activity is a high-impact way to maximize language input and low-affective-filter output while getting to know your students, even in Level 1.